dashingsoft/pyarmor/docs/man.rst

--s FILE                 Use external .spec file to pack the scripts --without-license       Do not generate license for obfuscated scripts --with-license FILE     Use this license file other than default one --clean                 Remove cached .spec file before packing --debug                 Do not remove build files after packing --name                  Name to assign to the bundled (default: the script’s basename)
+-s FILE                 Use external .spec file to pack the scripts --without-license       Do not generate license for obfuscated scripts --with-license FILE     Use this license file other than default one --clean                 Remove cached files before packing --debug                 Do not remove build files after packing --name                  Name to assign to the bundled (default: the script’s basename)